Personal Injury Attorneys: Price Benowitz LLP

 Damages — The amount of money a plaintiff (the injured victim) may be awarded in a lawsuit.
 There are many types of damages, which are also best left for your attorney to explain.
 But they typically fall into two basic categories: (1) actual damages are those the defendant owes you directly; and (2) punitive damages represent additional monies levied against a defendant in order to punish their conduct.

-There are several basic categories of personal injury cases.
+There are several types of injury and serious injury cases.
 Depending on each specific case, the nature of the injuries, and the number of defendants, more than one general category may apply to your injury.
 Again, your consultation with a DC personal injury attorney will reveal where your unique case applies.

 These typically involve autos, commercial trucks and semis or 18 wheelers, motorcycles, and ATVs.
 Conditions that might affect your case include drunk driving (or driving under the influence of drugs), negligent vehicle repairs, uninsured (or under-insured) drivers, and whether a criminal offense by the defendant caused the incident.